 SpaceX is not the only company operating or planning to create a global internet constellation, but most of them are designed for other purposes (Iridium, Orbcomm) or have a very limited capacity due to low number of satellites (HughesNet, Viasat).

-The biggest potential competitors for Starlink are constellations from OneWeb, Telesat and Amazon, as well as the LeoSat project.
-However, SpaceX, OneWeb and Telesat are currently the only companies that have launched any test satellites for their large constellations.
+The biggest potential competitors for Starlink are constellations from OneWeb, Telesat and Amazon.
 SpaceX President Gwynne Shotwell said that there is room for more than one megaconstellation offering broadband Internet access.